Hardeen History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 had two listings of the family: Willelmus de Hardeyn; and Adam de Hardeyn.

 Early History of the Hardeen family

-Another 186 words (13 lines of text) covering the years 1296 and 1512 are included under the topic Early Hardeen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hardeen research.
+Another 93 words (7 lines of text) covering the years 1296, 1512 and are included under the topic Early Hardeen History in all our PDF Extended History products and printed products wherever possible.

 Hardeen Spelling Variations

 The name Hardeen, appeared in many references, and from time to time, the surname was spelt Harden, Hardene, Hardin, Hardon and others.

 Early Notables of the Hardeen family (pre 1700)